Last updated 2 September 2019

 The most common samples taken in Queensland prisons are urine samples, which are used to detect the presence of prohibited drugs.
 People in prison may be required to submit to either random testing or a targeted test.
 The consequences for a positive test are the same for both random and targeted testing.

 Officers should adhere to departmental procedures when collecting samples.
 The procedures are subject to variation from time to time but may be found on the QCS website.
 If an officer fails to follow the procedure, and there is a risk that the sample may be contaminated or wrongly identified, any breach incurred by the prisoner as a result should be set aside.
-Disputes about procedure may be referred to the Ombudsman’s office or the Prisoners’ Legal Service.
+Disputes about procedure may be referred to the ombudsman’s office or the Prisoners’ Legal Service.

 If a sample tests positive for a prohibited substance, there may be a resulting criminal charge or breach of prison discipline together with consequences for the person’s progress through the prison system.
 A prisoner cannot incur a breach of discipline where they have been charged and either convicted or acquitted of a criminal offence for the same conduct.
 A positive result may be referred to the Commissioner of Police to determine whether they intend to prosecute the matter.
 If police do not intend to prosecute the matter, it will be referred back to the general manager of the prison, and breach proceedings may then be brought against the prisoner.

 If a person is unable to supply a sample without a reasonable excuse (one hour is usually allowed to produce a urine sample), the consequences are the same as for a positive drug test.
-This is also the case if a person has consumed so much water that the level of creatinine in their urine is zero.